What if we could replace morphine and other pain-relieving drugs with meditation?

 What these scans revealed was that once the subjects learned to meditate, the activity in their primary somatosensory cortex, an area of the brain involved in detecting where and how intense a painful stimulus is, was greatly reduced.
 Subjects reported a drop in pain anywhere from 11% to 93%.

-If you want to be ahead of the curve with the latest mindfulness practices and clinical applications, you should check out our Mindfulness Webinar Series.
+If you want to be ahead of the curve with the latest mindfulness practices and clinical applications, you should check out our courses on mindfulness.
 For more information, click here.